 There can be no time delay or ball dropping in complaint response if your goal is to regain customer goodwill.
-Employees must be willing and empowered to break routine and respond with the urgency and speed of a highly trained SWAT team.
+Employees must be willing and empowered to break the routine and respond with the urgency and speed of a highly trained SWAT team.

 My favorite way to express a sense of urgency is to say, “Mr. Bryant, we want to get to the bottom of this just as much as you do.
-Let’s take a look…” If you make a statement similar to this and ensure your tone and body language send the same message, customers will feel your urgency and earnest and handling the problem from this point on will be easy as pie.
+Let’s take a look…” If you make a statement similar to this and ensure your tone and body language send the same message, customers will feel your urgency and earnest and handle the problem from this point on will be easy as pie.

 6. An Unwillingness to Apologize

-In my customer service training sessions I often hear statements similar to: “I’ll fix the problem, but I am not apologizing for a problem that is not my fault.”
+In my customer service training sessions, I often hear statements similar to: “I’ll fix the problem, but I am not apologizing for a problem that is not my fault.”

-Of course it’s not your fault.
-But you are representing your company and you have a responsibility to actively work to regain customer goodwill.
+Of course, it’s not your fault.
+But you are representing your company, and you have a responsibility to actively work to regain customer goodwill.
 A sincere and unreserved apology conveys that you genuinely care about how the customer was treated.
-This is what it’s about…it is not you personally.
+This is what it’s about…It is not you personally.